stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Rage Point Cost:** 3 Points
-Once per rage, you can attempt to sunder an ongoing spell effect by succeeding at a [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action.
-For any effect other than one on a creature, you must make your [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) roll against a DC of 15 plus the spell's level.
-To sunder an effect on a creature, the melee attack must also hit the creature, ignoring any miss chance caused by a spell or spell-like ability.
-If successful, you suppress the effect for 1 round, or 2 rounds if you exceed the DC by 5 or more.
+Once per rage, you can attempt to sunder an ongoing spell effect with a Rage Attack roll.
+The target DC equals 15 plus the spell's level.
+If the effect is on a creature, such as Hold Person or Charm Person, you would use the target's appropriate defense instead.
+If successful, you suppress the effect a number of rounds equal to your CON modifier.
+The effect still ends after the total number of rounds have passed since it began.
+Thus, a spell with a duration of 10 rounds suppressed for 3 rounds would have a total effective duration of 7 rounds.
+The target does not make saves to end the effect during this time but resumes making saves when the effect returns.

 ## Tear the Veil of Shadows